-The Senior Course Guide 2016-2018 (PDF, 813 KB) provides detailed information about these study options.
+The Senior Course Guide provides detailed information about these study options:

 Subjects currently offered at State High are:

-Subjects currently offered:
+School-based vocational subjects currently offered:

-If a student wishes to apply to complete their senior study over three years, a letter of application must be written to the Executive Principal explaining all extenuating circumstances behind the application.
+If a student wishes to apply to complete their Senior study over three years, a letter of application must be written to the Executive Principal explaining all extenuating circumstances behind the application.